Make a Killer App with these 8 Psychological Functions

 3. A shield

-A shield app lets users protect themselves from specific fears like fear of judgment, fear of data theft, fear of losing data, and fear of getting misinterpreted.
-A shield would be a feature that protects you, like no data tracking, or chat history that proves you were right.
+A shield app lets users protect themselves from specific fears like fear of judgment, fear of data theft, fear of feeling incompetent, fear of facing criticism, fear of losing data, and fear of getting misinterpreted.
+A shield would be a feature that protects you, like no data tracking, or chat history that proves you were right, or a tool that makes you feel smart.
 It protects from confusion or misuse.

 A shield app/feature lets you work similarly to a security blanket but is more tailored to tangible threats.
 A security blanket is more tailored to psychological comfort.